Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 If you can’t give it up, at least make sure you aren’t paying for any equipment rentals.
 Many times you can find used receivers on Amazon or a local buy/sell group.

 If you do decide to get rid of it, then you can subscribe to a couple streaming services for much less than the price of cable.
-See our comparison on streaming video providers to decide what’s best for you.
 There are also tons of free Roku streaming channels!
+Just make sure you don’t add more streaming providers than you were paying for cable!

 Have you cut the cord?
 Let us know how you save money on internet, phone, and cable!